V1vek1/Media-Book-ML-Scanner-App/README.md

 2. annotationProcessor ("com.github.bumptech.glide:compiler:4.15.0")
 3. implementation ("com.google.android.gms:play-services-mlkit-document-scanner:16.0.0-beta1")

-nad for reference you can go with this Documentaion:- https://developers.google.com/ml-kit/vision/doc-scanner/android
+and for reference you can go with this Documentaion:- https://developers.google.com/ml-kit/vision/doc-scanner/android

 Thank You